dslab-epfl/svshi/svshi/documentation/documentation.md

 ### 1.5 How do we solve them

 We solve the issue related to time-consuming configuration mainly by _reducing_ the amount of time users need to spend on ETS.
-In fact, most of the configuration is implicitly performed by developing the app, and SVSHI even outputs two files that describe what remains to be done on ETS after installing an application.
+In fact, most of the configuration is implicitly performed by developing the application, and SVSHI even outputs two files that describe what remains to be done on ETS after installing an application.
 Additionally, the rules describing the devices' behaviors are explicitly encoded in the apps by the user, and automatically used and enforced while executing.
 Moreover, apps can be reused and adapted with minimal changes, without the need of re-doing all the work from scratch, like in ETS.
 Overall, since the probability of committing errors is decreased and the amount of code written minimal, debugging and fixing mistakes become quick and simple tasks.

 The second pain point, cumbersome and error-prone project evolution, is solved in multiple ways.
 First of all, a SVSHI distribution (including all installed apps) can be _version-controlled_, which means that it will be always accessible and rollbacks in case of errors are trivial.
 Furthermore, changing (or adding) a behavior is as simple as modifying (or creating) a short Python script.
 Finally, every app update or new installation is verified to make sure it does not break the current system, so compatibility and correctness are always ensured.